ofloveandhate/markdown2canvas/docs/tutorials/making_your_first_course.rst

 				print(f'[dry run] publishing {obj}')

-Let's also list the content as ready to publish in `content_ready.txt`:
+🎯 Let's also list the content as ready to publish in `content_ready.txt`:

 .. code-block::

 	Lesson1/readings.page
 	Lesson1/assignment1.assignment

+Note that you just list the folder, and `markdown2canvas` does all the work with `meta.json` and `source.md`.

 Publish the content!!!!!
 --------------------------